-Review, refresh and build upon your avalanche safety knowledge.
-Practice your companion rescue skills and advance beyond the scope of AST1 by learning how to deal with multiple burials and deep burials, co-ordinate group rescues, and search without transceivers.
+Review, refresh, and build upon your avalanche safety knowledge.
+Practice your companion rescue skills and advance beyond the scope of AST1 by learning how to deal with multiple burials, close-proximity multiple burials, deep burials, co-ordinate group rescues, and search without transceivers.
 Discussion topics also include airbags, new shovelling techniques, and avalanche incident triage.
-Get your touring buddies together on a private clinic with a minimum of 2 people and we’ll schedule any date you want.

 – new rescue digging techniques

 – preventative measures

 – discussion of avalanche airbags

 It is not mandatory to have taken Avalanche Skills Training Level 1 (AST1) before taking this course but it is highly recommended.